atdiar/xhttp/handlers/session/README.md

 ```

-An example of session store is the one provided by the function ` TestStore()`
+An example of session store is the one provided by the function ` DevStore()`
 This is a basic in-memory, non-distributed key/value store that runs within the same app instance and is useful for
 development purposes only.